BhavJain07/YRI-VectorDB/README.md

    ```
    uvicorn src.app:app --reload
    ```
+2. CD into the cold-emailer directory

-2. Open a web browser and navigate to `http://localhost:8000`
+3. Open a web browser and navigate to `http://localhost:8000`

-3. Fill out the form with your name, research interests, and achievements
+4. Fill out the form with your name, research interests, and achievements

-4. Click "Generate Email" to receive a personalized cold email
+5. Click "Generate Email" to receive a personalized cold email

 ## Project Structure